The Line Is Cancelled: Saudi Arabia's $50B NEOM Project Becomes an AI Data Centre

 Quick summary

-Saudi Arabia suspended The Line in September 2025 after spending $50B.
-A $5B DataVolt deal now converts the NEOM site to AI data centres using Red Sea seawater cooling.
+The Line was cancelled in September 2025 after $50B spent.
+A $5B DataVolt deal now converts the NEOM site into AI data centres cooled by Red Sea seawater.

 In 2017, Saudi Crown Prince Mohammed bin Salman announced NEOM, a $500 billion megaproject that would build a futuristic city from scratch in the northwestern Saudi desert.
 The centrepiece was The Line: a 170-kilometre-long, 200-metre-wide, 500-metre-tall pair of mirrored skyscrapers stretching across the desert, housing 9 million people with no roads, no cars, and a 20-minute commute for anyone inside.